Piraeus Morning Visit on 27 July 2019

 The SUPEREXPRESS heading towards the exit of the port of Piraeus.
-In this picture, one can see the high speed ferry's well-known stern glass window, which allows passengers to have a complete view of the sea from the ship's indoor areas.
+In this picture, one can see the high speed ferry's well-known aft area glass window, which allows passengers to have a complete view of the sea from the ship's indoor areas.

 The SUPEREXPRESS on her way towards the exit of the port of Piraeus, heading towards Paros.
 She was the first ship to leave the port that day.

 While the SUPEREXPRESS was leaving, I unexpectedly noticed the presence of a ferry which has not frequently been to Piraeus over the past few years.
 This ferry was the AQUA BLUE of Sea Jets (operating under the Sea Jets Ferries division), which was undergoing her final preparations before entering service for her company during the summer.

 Built in 1975 in Japan and present in Greece since 1990, the AQUA BLUE was spending her second season under Sea Jets.
 After having spent her debut summer under the latter on a lengthy service on the Thessaloniki-Skiathos-Skopelos-Alonissos-Andros-Syros-Tinos-Mykonos-Paros-Naxos-Santorini-Heraklion line, she operated on the Rafina-Andros-Tinos-Mykonos-Ikaria-Samos line in 2019.